 With Google Stadia, there are multiple options to choose from, depending on what you’re looking for — unlike, xCloud, which only offers one option in its current form.
 Here is the pricing structure for each service:

-($10 per month) Stadia Pro: With this package, you are delivered monthly “free” games exclusive to PS Plus or Games With Gold.
-You’ll also receive exclusive discounts and the ability to play games in 4k with 5.1 surround sound.
-This particular package is available for purchase.
+($10 per month) Stadia Pro: This package is still budget-friendly but offers exclusive discounts and monthly bonuses to PS Plus or Games With Gold.
+Players have the chance to try out games in 4k with 5.1 surround sound.
+You can check out this package for purchase now.

 ($15 per month) Xbox Game Pass Ultimate: If you have an xCloud, the only package that will work for you is the Xbox Game Pass Ultimate.
 You’ll be able to access xCloud Game Pass Ultimate through your PC or on a console.
 This system has all of the benefits of Xbox Game Pass, Xbox Live access, and Games With Gold.
 For some Xbox account owners, you may notice that you already own this subscription.
 While some gamers may compare this package’s features to Stadia, we think the overall game pass is unique.